lope/WPextUsers/README.md

 ###Project goals (have been met)
 * Create a proof of concept
-* Create an installer that can modify a WP installation with one click.
+* Modify a WP installations with 1 click.
-* Make the code available for others to use and improve.
+* Share the code for others to use and improve.

 ###Hack Status
 This is a proof of concept.
 It is not production ready yet.